 If, however, students plan to request Political Science credit for a course with significant political content offered by another department (such as Geography or Sociology), they should obtain tentative approval from the Associate Director of the Undergraduate Program (via e-mail) prior to registration.

 Please submit requests and attach the relevant syllabi through the College’s external course approval tool, XCAT.
 See: http://www.sas.upenn.edu/computing/xcat

-For more information on Penn's Study Abroad Program, one of the most extensive study-abroad programs in the country, you may visit the Office of International Programs website.
+For more information on Penn's Study Abroad Program, one of the most extensive study-abroad programs in the country, you may visit the Penn Abroad website.

 To obtain credit for courses in Political Science taken at prior institutions, students should consult with the College’s Office for Transfer Students.
 Transfer credits requests and supporting documentation may be conveyed to the Department through: the College’s external course approval tool (XCAT) available at: http://www.sas.upenn.edu/computing/xcat.

 After matriculation, students will not receive approval for courses taken at a two-year college.
 Note that the Department does not accept Advanced Placement credit towards either the major or the minor.
 The Department also does not offer course credit for internships.